observablehq/framework/docs/convert.md

 The `convert` command generates files in the current working directory.
 The command above generates two files: <code>zoomable-sunburst.md</code>, a Markdown file representing the converted notebook; and <code>flare-2.json</code>, an attached JSON file.
 You can change the output directory using the <code>--output</code> command-line flag.

 Due to differences between Observable Framework and Observable notebooks, the `convert` command typically won’t produce a working Markdown page out of the box; you’ll often need to make further edits to the generated Markdown.
-We describe these differences below, along with suggestions of how to make the remaining conversions manually.
+We describe these differences below, along with examples of manual conversion.

 <div class="note">

-The `convert` command has minimal “magic” so that its behavior is easy to understand and because converting notebook code into standard Markdown and JavaScript requires interpretation.
+The `convert` command has minimal “magic” so that its behavior is easier to understand and because converting notebook code into standard Markdown and JavaScript requires human interpretation.
 Still, we’re considering making `convert` smarter; let us know if you’re interested.

 </div>

 ## JavaScript syntax

-While Framework uses vanilla [JavaScript syntax](./javascript), notebooks use a nonstandard dialect called [Observable JavaScript](https://observablehq.com/documentation/cells/observable-javascript).
-A JavaScript cell in an notebook is not a standard JavaScript program (_i.e._, a sequence of statements), but a _cell declaration_; it can be either an _expression cell_ consisting of a single JavaScript expression (such as `1 + 2`) or a _block cell_ consisting of any number of JavaScript statements (such as `console.log("hello");`) surrounded by curly braces.
+Framework uses vanilla [JavaScript syntax](./javascript), while notebooks use a nonstandard dialect called [Observable JavaScript](https://observablehq.com/documentation/cells/observable-javascript).
+A JavaScript cell in an notebook is not a JavaScript program (_i.e._, a sequence of statements) but rather a _cell declaration_; it can be either an _expression cell_ consisting of a single JavaScript expression (such as `1 + 2`) or a _block cell_ consisting of any number of JavaScript statements (such as `console.log("hello");`) surrounded by curly braces.
 These two forms of cell require slightly different treatment.
 The `convert` command converts both into JavaScript [fenced code blocks](./javascript#fenced-code-blocks).

 ### Expression cells

-Named expression cells in notebooks should be converted into standard variable declarations, typically using `const`.
+Named expression cells in notebooks can be converted into standard variable declarations, typically using `const`.

 Before: